 We endeavour to help students with application and interview techniques as well as career and course research; and we actively promote the development and knowledge of transferable skills within subject areas.

-We use the Gatsby Targets in unison with the Compass Tool to evaluate our programme to ensure it meets the required standards.
+We use the Gatsby Benchmarks in unison with the Compass Tool to evaluate our programme to ensure it meets the required standards.
+We also take feedback from students, employers, parents and teachers to improve our provision.
+This is completed in a number of ways such as through Future Skills knowledge tests, feedback from work experience placements, looking at destinations data and Google form feedback.
 We have also been assessed by OFSTED (Outstanding) and DCC (5 Star Award) for excellent practice.

 We are open to providers of apprenticeships, vocational courses, technical education and other routes.
-If you would like to present to students about your opportunities please read our policy on provider awareness here.
+If you would like to present to students about your opportunities please read our policy on provider awareness here: Provider Access Statement

-Baron Miles is the member of staff responsible for Careers Education at the Academy.
+Baron Miles (email@example.com) is the member of staff responsible for Careers Education at the Academy.

-Sally Baker is a Careers Advisor along with Baron.
+Sally Baker (firstname.lastname@example.org) is a Careers Advisor along with Baron.